wildfly/quickstart/jts/README.md

                 <!-- LEAVE EXISTING CONFIG AND APPEND THE FOLLOWING -->
                 <jts/>
             </subsystem>
+4.  _NOTE:_ When you have completed testing this quickstart, it is important to [Remove the JTS Configuration from the JBoss Server](#remove-jts-configuration).

+### Clone the JBOSS_HOME Directory
-3. Make a copy of this JBoss directory structure to use for the second server.
+1. Make a copy of this JBoss directory structure to use for the second server.

-4. Application server 1 must be configured to use PostgreSQL as per the instructions in [Install and Configure the PostgreSQL Database] (../README.md#postgresql).
+2. Application server 1 must be configured to use PostgreSQL as per the instructions in [Install and Configure the PostgreSQL Database] (../README.md#postgresql).
     * Be sure to start the PostgreSQL database.
     * Be sure to [add the PostgreSQL Module](../README.md#addpostgresqlmodule) to the Application 1 server.
     * Be sure to [add the PostgreSQL driver](../README.md#addpostgresqlmodule) to the Application 1 server configuration file.

-_Note_: For the purpose of this quickstart, replace the word QUICKSTART_DATABASENAME with jts-quickstart-database in the PostgreSQL instructions.
+_Note_: For the purpose of this quickstart, replace the word QUICKSTART_DATABASENAME with `jts-quickstart-database` in the PostgreSQL instructions.

-_IMPORTANT_: After you have finished with the quickstart, if you no longer wish to use JTS, it is important to restore your backup from step 1 above.

 Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Servers